 - Divisions: Infantory, Expeditionary, Airborne, Armored, Mounted

-- Progression: Unlock a limited number of weapons, scorestreaks, equipment and Basic Training features
+- Progression: Unlock a limited number of weapons, scorestreaks, equipment and Basic Training features, up to rank 30

 And what is not in the Call of Duty WW2 beta: